-The administration of benzylamine supplies more substrate to SSAO/PAO and to MAO-B and increases ammonia formation in a way that was suspected to modify the nitrogen waste and to influence the circulating levels of uric acid, by modifying its production or by reducing its solubility (Bowyer et al. 1979).
+The administration of benzylamine supplies more substrate to SSAO/PAO and to MAO-B and increases ammonia formation in way that was suspected to modify the nitrogen waste and to influence the circulating levels of uric acid, by modifying its production or by reducing its solubility (Bowyer et al., 1979).
 Alternatively, the SSAO/PAO activation, alongside its production of ammonia, generates other end-products of oxidative deamination: the aldehyde corresponding to the oxidized primary amine and hydrogen peroxide.
-Excess of the latter product is known to be involved in oxidative stress but hydrogen peroxide has also been demonstrated to mimic several insulin in the entidichatic properties of actions and is involved in the antidiabetic properties of benzylamine (Carpéné 2009, Iffiú-Soltész et al. 2010, Mercader et al. 2010).

-Our aim was therefore to investigate whether the lowering effect of benzylamine treatment on circulating uric acid was a direct consequence of amine oxidaserelated ammonia production or was more related to an improvement of the glucose handling in the treated diabetic mice.
+Excess of the latter product is known to be involved in oxidative stress but hydrogen peroxide has also been demonstrated to mimic several insulin actions and is involved in the antidiabetic properties of benzylamine (Carpéné, 2009; Iffiú-Soltész et al., 2010; Mercader et al., 2010).
+Our aim was therefore to investigate whether the lowering effect of benzylamine treatment on circulating uric acid was a direct consequence of amine oxidase-related ammonia production or was more related to an improvement of the glucose handling in the treated diabetic mice.